 OUR WATERS >>

-As we now have full membership we are operating a waiting list for the 2020 and 2021 seasons.
+As we now have full membership we are operating a waiting list for the 2021 season.
 Please use our contact page to add your name to our waiting list.

 The Club takes Bio-security very seriously and encourages all members to take regard of the Check, Clean and Dry policies from the Environment Agency to try to ensure that we do not transfer any undesirable agents from one water to another.